-St36 or Stomach36 is the most important facial acupressure point that helps in relaxing jaw tension and jaw pain along with TMJ problems, toothaches, lockjaw and dental neuralgia.
-This point is also called the Jaw Bone, and it is located between the upper and the lower jaw, on the masseter muscle that bulges when the molars are clenched.
+ST36 or Stomach 36 is the most important facial acupressure point that helps in relaxing jaw tension and jaw problems TMJ along with toothaches, lockjaw, and dental neuralgia.
+This point is also called the Jaw Bone, and it is located between the upper and the lower jaw, on the muscle that bulges when the molars are clenched.
 You can stimulate this point in two ways.
-Place the heel of your hands between the upper and the lower jaws just in front of the ear lobe and apply firm pressure for 1-minute breathing deeply.
+Firstly, place the heel of your hands between the upper and the lower jaws just in front of the ear lobe and apply firm pressure for 1-minute, breathing deeply.
 Secondly, place your fingertips on the jaw muscle and press firmly for 1 minute while breathing deeply.
-This point is also useful for treating swelling to the cheek, facial pain or paralysis and twitching of facial muscles.
+This point is also useful for treating swelling of the cheeks, facial pain or paralysis, and twitching of facial muscles.

 TW17 or Triple Warmer 17 is a functional point to relieve jaw tension which is located in the indentation under the earlobe.
-This point is also known as the Wind Screen, and it can be stimulated by applying light pressure to the point under both earlobes using your middle fingers.
+This point is also known as the Wind Screen, and it can be stimulated by applying light pressure to the point under both earlobes using your middle finger.
 Hold the pressure for a minute while taking long and deep breaths.
 This acupressure point can often be tender, so it is best to use gentle pressure.
-This point helps to tone facial muscles and is useful to treat ear pain, facial spasms, mumps, jaw pain, lock jaw, toothache, facial paralysis and itchy ears.
+This point helps to tone facial muscles and is useful to treat ear pain, facial spasms, mumps, jaw pain, lockjaw, toothache, facial paralysis, and itchy ears.

 SI19 or Small Intestine 19 is a significant point in acupuncture facelift and is also used in acupressure for treating a wide range of health issues.
 This point is called the Listening Palace, and it is located right in front of the ear hole, in a depression that widens when the mouth is opened.
-This point should be stimulated by pressing them on both sides of the face with the middle fingertips for 1 minute while breathing deeply.
-This point is especially effective for TMJ problems, toothache, ear problems, deafness, tinnitus, hearing loss and epilepsy.
+This point should be stimulated by pressing them on both sides of the face with the middle fingertip for 1 minute while breathing deeply.
+This point is especially effective for TMJ problems, toothache, ear problems, hearing loss, and epilepsy.

-TW21 or Triple Warmer 21 is a vital acupressure point for jaw and teeth problems, and it is also called the Ear Gate.
-This point is located one-half inch above point SI19 on both sides of the face.
-Both SI19 and TW21 can be stimulated at the same time by pressing the points suing the middle fingertip on SI19 and the index and ring fingertip on TW21.
+TW21 or Triple Warmer 21 is one of the vital pressure points for jaw pain, and it is also called the Ear Gate.
+This point is located a one-half inch above point SI19 on both sides of the face.
+Both SI19 and TW21 can be stimulated at the same time by pressing the points using the middle fingertip on SI19 and the index and ring fingertip on TW21.
 Concentrate on the points and apply firm pressure for 1 minute on the point while breathing deeply.
-This point helps to relieve headache, toothache, TMJ problems, joint pain, earache and pressure inside the ear.
+This point helps to relieve headache, toothache, TMJ problems, joint pain, earache, and pressure inside the ear.

-GB2 or Gall Bladder 2 is yet another ear point Auditory Convergence point, and it is located one-half inch below the SI19 point.
+GB2 or Gall Bladder 2 is one of the significant TMJ pressure points, and it is located one-half inch below the SI19 point.
 This point is especially effective for treating ear problems like tinnitus and deafness along with TMJ disorders, toothache, and facial paralysis.
 It is best to stimulate this point in union with the other two ear points SI19 and TW21 by applying firm pressure on the points using the fingertips.

-B20 or Gall Bladder 20 is a functional acupressure point located at in the neck, beneath the base of the skull, in the hollows, two or three inches apart.
+GB20 or Gall Bladder 20 is a functional acupressure point located in the neck, beneath the base of the skull, in the hollows, two or three inches apart.
 This point is also called the Wind Pool, and it should be stimulated by placing the thumbs on the points and pressing up and underneath your skull for two minutes as you take long and deep breaths.
-This point is beneficial for relieving jaw pain and also a local point for neck pain, stiff neck and headache.
-In addition, it is also used to treat common cold, nasal congestion, eye problems, dizziness, and vertigo.
+This point is beneficial for relieving jaw pain, neck pain, stiff neck, and headache.
+In addition, it is also used to treat the common cold, nasal congestion, eye problems, dizziness, and vertigo.

-SI18 or Small Intestine 18 is another facial acupressure point also called the Cheek Bone Hole.
-It is located at the lower edge of the cheek bone, straight down from the outer corner of the eye and across from the lower edge of the nose.
+SI18 or Small Intestine 18 is another facial acupressure point also called the Cheekbone Hole.
+It is located at the lower edge of the cheekbone, straight down from the outer corner of the eye and across the lower edge of the nose.
 This acupressure point can be stimulated by applying gentle but firm pressure on the points for 1 minute using the tip of the thumb and the middle finger.
 This acupressure point is useful for correcting twitching of eyelids, facial paralysis, toothache and swelling of the cheek.

-Tips to Prepare the Face for Acupressure Therapy
+Tips to Prepare for Temporomandibular Joint Disorder Massage

-Following these few simple tips before getting on with the acupressure session for jaw pain and tension relief can help in increasing the effectiveness of the session.
+Following these few simple yet effective tips before getting on with the acupressure session for jaw pain and tension relief can help in increasing the effectiveness of the session.